 Luckily, workplace transparency — one of the most cherished aspects of a small team or startup — is one thing you don’t have to give up.
 You can preserve the feeling of a smaller team with a shared email inbox, which makes sure critical information doesn’t get siloed or lost.

 You might worry that a shared inbox can get unwieldy, flooded with emails and unclear responsibilities.
-The trick is to set up a clearly defined, automated prioritization system that makes important information accessible but funnels every message to the right place.
+The trick is to set up a clearly defined, automated prioritization system that makes important information accessible, but funnels every message to the right place.

 As your business grows, it makes sense to open up as many lines of communication with your customers as possible.
 You want to build a community around your product and make sure your customers can reach you easily when they have a problem.
 That means you’ll be getting messages from multiple email accounts, through SMS, Facebook, Twitter, and even over the phone.
-And those messages can be about anything — from a support question, to a job application, to just a friendly hello from your biggest fan.
+And those messages can be about anything — from a support question, to a job application, to just a friendly "hello" from your biggest fan.

 A shared email inbox aggregates all those inbound messages and allows you to reorganize them in a way that makes sense for your team:

-[A simple shared email inbox tree for a support team.]
+A simple shared email inbox tree for a support team.

 This is a basic example, but you can build in several layers that dispatch a message to multiple people, entire teams, or even fill up a queue where a message can be claimed by anyone.
-A properly configured shared inbox ensures that every message — regardless of where it came from — gets to the right person, without any human interaction being necessary.
+A properly configured shared inbox ensures that every message — regardless of where it came from — gets to the right person, without any human interaction needed.

 Here’s how you can make that happen.